ramith845/Recipe-Book-App/README.md

 # Recipe Book App

 An easy to use recipe book app with built-in shopping list page.
+Authentication via E-mail included.